Prediction Markets

 Prediction Market Banking Methods

 Prediction market banking methods vary by platform.
-For example, Polymarket transactions are processed with USDC crypto, while PredictIt has limited options for moving money in and out of your account.
+For example, Polymarket transactions are processed in USDC, while PredictIt offers limited options for moving money in and out of your account.
 Over at Kalshi, there’s a broader range of methods to choose from.

 DepositsWithdrawals